debrawolford/plant-swap/README.md

 ✔️ Submit registration form with one of the fields not filled in: An error message appears asking user to fill in the field.

-✔️ Submit registration form with a new user/email that doesn't exist in database: Successfully sends user data to MongoDB and redirects user to their Account page.
+✔️ Submit registration form with a new user/email that doesn't exist in database: Successfully sends user data to MongoDB and redirects user to their My Account page.

 ✔️ Submit Log In form if no username exists in database that matches entered username: Error message appears and asks user to try again.